Mont Ventoux (Cycling From Bedoin)

 Whatever the weather at the top, it's likely to be hot in the summer months in the fields of Provence.
 Start early when it's cool and crisp so you don't suffer from heat exhaustion half way up.
 It's also pretty satisfying sitting with a cold beer in Bedoin at lunchtime having completed one of the toughest cycling climbs in Europe in the morning!

-4. Ride at a Sensible Pace
+4. Ride At A Sensible Pace

 This is an almighty climb and unless you're a Ventoux veteran, we recommend that you take the ride at a manageable pace and don't push too aggressively.
 Put the bike in a low gear and get your legs spinning to start and try not to select a gear that means you're grinding your way to the top.
 It's also advisable to wear a heart rate monitor if you train with it, to know how your body is faring as you climb Ventoux.

-5. Enjoy it
+5. Enjoy It

 There's no getting away from how touch the ride is but it also provides you with incredible views that most will never see.
 Couple that with the sense of accomplishment and there's a lot to enjoy about this feat.